DucMinhNe/nodejs-course/lessons/01-setup-node/README.md

 - download the LTS version from nodejs.org, or use a version manager (nvm)
 - `node -v` and `npm -v` confirm the install
+- `nvm install 20 && nvm use 20` to switch versions
+- run a file: `node app.js`

 ## Example